Ziad-Bahaa2006/Numerical-Project/README.md

 # Print the approximate root
 print("Root:", result["root"])

-Sample Output:
+# Sample Output:
 Root: 2.094551
 Converged in 5 iterations
 ```

 ---

-###⚠️ Notes
+### ⚠️ Notes

--The derivative is calculated automatically; no need to enter manually.
+- The derivative is calculated automatically; no need to enter manually.

--If the derivative at a point is zero, the method fails.
+- If the derivative at a point is zero, the method fails.

--Always check convergence for difficult functions.
+- Always check convergence for difficult functions.

 ---